dvolk/ada2025/README.md

 - Open desktop in a web browser
 - Upload and download files with integrated file browser
 - Internationalization: en, zh, sl
-- Login with a local account or Google account
+- Login with a local account or Google, with optional reCaptcha

 ## Tech used